Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Properties of CDM: Incentives, Stability and Fairness

-We first need to define what is meant by a procedure giving agents incentives to act according to their true preferences in decentralized matching.
-The matching problem is a noncooperative game among the agents, whose payoffs are defined by the outcome of the matching process.
-A procedure that gives agents an incentive to act according to true preferences is defined as one that aggregates participants' actions so that, in the resulting noncooperative game, it is a dominant strategy for each agent to act on their preferences honestly.
-In such a procedure, no matter what strategies other players may play, an agent who deviates from the true preference can achieve no better outcome than if the agent had acted on their preferences honestly.
+We first need to define incentive-compatibility in decentralized matching.
+The payoffs of a matching problem are defined by the outcome of the matching process.
+A procedure that gives agents an incentive to act according to true preferences is defined as one that aggregates participants' actions so that, in the resulting game, it is a dominant strategy for each agent to act on their preferences honestly.
+That is, agents pull arms according to the arm's latent utility in Eq.~(\ref{eqn:defofutility}).
+Such a procedure is called incentive-compatible when no matter what strategies other players may play, an agent who deviates from the true preference can achieve no better outcome than if the agent had acted on their preferences honestly.

 \begin{theorem} As $T\to\infty$, the CDM gives agents an incentive to act straightforwardly on their true preferences.
-That is, agents pull arms according to the arms' latent utilities in Eq.~(\ref{eqn:defofutility}). \end{theorem}
+That is, agents pull arms according to the arm's latent utility in Eq.~(\ref{eqn:defofutility}). \end{theorem}

 Arms pulled by multiple agents self-select based on preference.
 The CDM algorithm provides a mechanism to aggregate the historical matches from arms' preference-based sorting in decentralized markets.
 Theorem \ref{cor:cdmagentincentive} affirms an incentive-compatibility property for agents even with arbitrary uncertain preference profiles of arms.
 This theorem also distinguishes CDM from strategies according to arms' expected utilities in Eq.~(\ref{eqn:expectutility}) \citep[see][]{das2005two}.